Greek Island Wine — Taste the Place

 I always try the local offering and am only rarely disappointed.
 When sitting on a shaded veranda with the sound of the sea lapping against the sand and either the villa-clad hills or open sea in the background it would have to be a very bad wine to take away from the sense of well being.
 Though, I have found that when the Greek male host is especially boastful of his own wine it tends to not be to my liking, usually because it is too sweet.

 My recommendation, whether you are a wine connoisseur or just an imbiber like me, is to make your next winery tour on the Greek islands.
-Come to Paros and I will show you my favourite taverna at Palm Beach, where you forget life’s problems regardless of what you are drinking.
+Or even better, visit the taverna at Palm Beach, where you forget life’s problems regardless of what you are drinking.